nmattia/nmattia.com/posts/2017-09-07-fully-functional-webapp.md

 ---
 title: A Fully Functional, Fully Functional Webapp
+description: "This is a link to a talk I gave at WebZurich on how to build a webapp using functional programming"
 ---

 Last Tuesday I gave a 30 minute talk about building and packaging a webapp